Ballarat Airport: History

+By 1939, a larger parcel of land on the Ballarat Common in Mitchell Park was being prepared as the site for new civilian aerodrome as licensed aerodrome number 562.

 No. 1 Wireless Air Gunners School (1 WAGS)

-In 1940, the site was resumed by the Commonwealth of Australia, and a Royal Australian Air Force (RAAF) airfield known as Empire Air Training Scheme No 1 Wireless Air Gunners School was established (EATS 1 WAGS) at the Ballarat Showgrounds on 22 April 1940.
+In 1940, the new site was resumed by the Commonwealth of Australia, and a Royal Australian Air Force (RAAF) airfield known as Empire Air Training Scheme No 1 Wireless Air Gunners School was established (EATS 1 WAGS) at the Ballarat Showgrounds on 22 April 1940.

-The hangar already on the site was relocated to the Commonwealth Flax Mill, and four Bellman hangars and numerous "P" (personnel) Huts were erected.
+The tin hangar on the original aerodrome site was relocated to the Commonwealth Flax Mill while four Bellman hangars and numerous "P" (personnel) Huts were erected on the new site.
 In mid-1940, the Wireless Air Gunners School relocated to the aerodrome.
 During its operation as a WAGS, the wireless operators were mainly trained in panel vans and, from mid-1941, in CAC Wackett trainer aircraft.

 The Wackett was used up until 1941, and then an Avro Anson was used up until 1945.
 The Avro Anson was a twin-engined aeroplane, coloured yellow for training purposes.
 It was flown around the Ballarat region and western Victoria.

 No 1 WAGS was disbanded on 31 December 1945.

 Post War

 Unlike many other EATS sites, the RAAF retained the airfield as its Radio School until 1961.
 The then-Shire of Ballarat negotiated with the Department of Interior to become the civil operator of the airfield and sought the maintenance on site of the hangars and other structures, but a majority of the P Huts were sold by the Commonwealth.

 In 2006, the aerodrome was recommended for listing on the Victorian Heritage Register due to its ability to illustrate the Empire Air Training Scheme in Victoria.
 The site was included on the register on 27 July 2007.

 The aerodrome continues to perform an important role in emergency services operations, civil operations and flight training, and as accommodation for many community groups and organisations.
 The Ballarat Aviation Museum is located at the airport, as is the Friends of the Anson Air Museum.

+Work commenced in December 2022 to extend runway 18/36 to 1800 m.